K. T. Keller: Public service

 Following World War II, President Harry S. Truman appointed Keller as chairman of the President's Advisory Committee on the Merchant Marine in 1947.
 Truman also appointed Keller to serve as the director of the Office of Guided Missiles.
 In 1954, he was one of ten outstanding scientists and industrialists appointed to the newly formed Army Scientific Advisory Panel.

+Keller was also a 33rd degree Freemason.

 Awards

 Keller received many awards and honors during his lifetime.
 In 1946, President Truman awarded him the Medal for Merit for his contribution during World War II.
 In 1954, he received the Air Force Exceptional Service Award.
 The biggest honor he received occurred in October 1939, when Time honored Keller by not only writing a feature article about his work with Chrysler, but portraying him on the cover of its magazine.